tbrooks007/Biased-Random-Forest/README.md

 profiler generated html file to the `/eda_output` directory.

 ### Training & Model Evaluation
+From root of the project directory, run: `python train.py`.
+After training is complete it logs the mean accuracy, test precision and test recall metrics.

 # References
 M. Bader-El-Den, E. Teitei and T. Perry, "Biased Random Forest For Dealing With the Class Imbalance Problem," in IEEE Transactions on Neural Networks and Learning Systems, vol. 30, no. 7, pp. 2163-2172, July 2019, doi: 10.1109/TNNLS.2018.2878400.